Records for the War Dead of WW1

 The American Battle Monuments Commission (ABMC) is the war graves agency responsible for the care and maintenance of WW1 graves of soldiers serving with the United States Armed Forces during the First World War.
 For information about the agency and its work go to our page at:

-The Red Cross was used as a “go-between” between the warring nations, whereby the locations of burials of military dead from an enemy were recorded and were passed to the enemy nation via the Red Cross.
-The Red Cross made copies of this information and the archive where this information has been stored since 1918 has only recently been “discovered” by British military historian Peter Barton.
+The Red Cross was used as a “go-between” between the warring nations, whereby the locations of the burials of military dead and captured prisoners by an enemy were recorded and were passed to the enemy nation via the Red Cross.
+The Red Cross made copies of this information and the archive where this information has been stored since 1918 was “discovered” by British military historian Peter Barton.
 The records have been safely stored in a basement of the Red Cross Museum in Geneva but were an unknown source of such information to military historians until now.
 The original records which had been passed to the United Kingdom, France and Germany are believed to have been destroyed by enemy action in the Second World War.

-The Red Cross is already working on a project to digitize the archive so that families may be able to access the records and possibly trace the original burial location of a relative who has been recorded as missing.
-The Red Cross hopes to be able to make the archive available for online searching in 2014.
+The International Committee of the Red Cross has digitized the archive so that families may be able to access the records and possibly trace the original burial location of a relative who has been recorded as missing.

 WW1 Research and Sources of Information